al-jakobsson/black-css/README.md

 # black-css
-A utility-first css library with no build step
+A utility-first, minimal css library with no build step, written only in CSS.